-After a summer of betas, iPadOS 15 is ready to make its full debut.
-The new update that delivers a great tweak for multitasking will be ready to download this coming Monday (Sept.
-20).
-You'll also get a home screen improvement we've wanted since last year, while the Notes app gets a lot more supercharged.
+After a summer of betas, iPadOS 15 is finally here.
+Yes, you can download iPadOS 15 now, to see how much it fixes the multitasking experience You'll also get a home screen improvement we've wanted since last year, while the Notes app gets a lot more supercharged.

 The big Notes features revolve around Quick Notes, which will help you start writing faster, and take notes with the apps you use.
 The App Shelf is one of our favorite iPadOS features that help the iPad become more of laptop replacement.
 In total, these look like enough tweaks (including perks coming to iOS 15, also arriving Sept.
 20) to make sure the iPad is still best tablet there is.